Interview with the Vampire (film): Plot

 Eventually, amid an outbreak of plague in New Orleans, Louis feeds on a little girl whose mother died in the plague.
 To entice Louis to stay with him, Lestat turns the dying girl, Claudia, into a vampire.
 Together, they raise her as a daughter.
-Louis has a love for Claudia, while Lestat spoils and treats her more as a pupil, training her to become a merciless killer.
-Thirty years pass, and Claudia matures psychologically but remains a little girl in appearance and continues to be treated as such by Lestat.
-When she realizes that she will never grow older or become a mature woman, she is furious with Lestat and tells Louis that they should leave him.
-She tricks Lestat into drinking the "dead blood" of twin boys whom she killed by overdose with laudanum, which weakens Lestat, and then she slits his throat.
+Louis loves Claudia, while Lestat spoils and treats her more as a pupil, training her to become a merciless killer.

+After thirty years, Claudia matures psychologically but remains a little girl in appearance.
+When she realizes that she will never grow older, she is furious with Lestat and tells Louis that they should leave him.
+She tricks Lestat into drinking the "dead blood" of twin boys whom she killed by overdose with laudanum.
+When he is weakened, she slits his throat.
 Though Louis is shocked and upset, he helps Claudia dump Lestat's body in a swamp.

 They spend weeks planning a voyage to Europe to search for other vampires, but Lestat returns on the night of their departure, having survived on the blood of swamp creatures.
-Lestat attacks them, but Louis sets him on fire, causing the fire to spread throughout the French Quarter and allowing them to escape to their ship and depart.
+Lestat attacks them, but Louis sets him on fire, causing the fire to spread throughout the French Quarter.
+In the furor, they escape to their ship and depart.

-After traveling around Europe and the Mediterranean but finding no other vampires, Louis and Claudia settle in Paris in September 1870.
-Louis encounters vampires Santiago and Armand by chance.
-Armand invites Louis and Claudia to his coven, the Théâtre des Vampires, where vampires stage theatrical horror shows for humans, ala The Grand Guignol.
-On their way out of the theater, Santiago reads Louis' mind and suspects that Louis and Claudia murdered Lestat.
-Armand warns Louis to send Claudia away for her own safety, and Louis stays with Armand to learn about the meaning of being a vampire.
+After traveling around Europe and the Mediterranean but finding no other vampires, Louis and Claudia settle in Paris in September 1870, where Louis encounters vampires Santiago and Armand by chance.
+Armand invites Louis and Claudia to his coven, the Théâtre des Vampires, where vampires stage theatrical horror shows for humans, in the manner of The Grand Guignol.
+On their way out of the theater, Santiago reads Louis's mind and suspects that Louis and Claudia murdered Lestat.

 Claudia demands that Louis turn a human woman, Madeleine, into a vampire to be her new protector and companion, and he reluctantly complies.
-Shortly thereafter, the Parisian vampires abduct the three of them and punish them for Lestat's murder, imprisoning Louis in an iron coffin to starve to death slowly and trapping Claudia and Madeleine in a chamber, where sunlight burns them to ash.
+Shortly thereafter, the Parisian vampires abduct the three of them and punish them for Lestat's murder, imprisoning Louis in an iron coffin for slow starvation and trapping Claudia and Madeleine in a chamber where sunlight burns them to ash.
 Armand does nothing to prevent this, but the next day he frees Louis.

-Seeking revenge, Louis returns to the theater at dawn and sets it on fire, killing all the vampires, including Santiago.
-Armand arrives in time to help Louis escape the sunrise, and again offers him a place by his side.
-Louis rejects him and leaves, unable to accept Armand's way of life and his unpredictable nature and, further, knowing Armand allowed Claudia's murder.
+Seeking revenge, Louis returns to the theater at dawn and sets it on fire, killing all the vampires.
+Armand arrives in time to help Louis escape the sunrise and offers him a place by his side.
+Louis rejects him and leaves, unable to accept Armand's uncompromising way of life and his unpredictable nature as well as knowing that Armand allowed Claudia's murder.